pizslacker/asm-benchmark/README.md

 This C program uses GCC inline assembly for `x86_64` architecture.
 It compares a standard C implementation of an array-summation function against a handwritten assembly version, using `POSIX` high-resolution timers (`clock_gettime`) to measure the performance of both.

+`Pthread` is utilized to animate a spinning pipe indicator while running functions.

 ### Without C optimization (`-O0`)
 ```bash
 Allocating array of 100000000 elements...